Easterlies affecting eastern sections of Visayas, Mindanao

 (Eagle News)–The easterlies are affecting the eastern sections of Visayas and Mindanao.

-The Philippine Atmospheric Geophysical and Astronomical Services Administration said Visayas, Palawan, and Occidental Mindoro as a result will have partly cloudy to cloudy skies with isolated rainshowers or thunderstorms.
+But the Philippine Atmospheric Geophysical and Astronomical Services Administration said the partly to mostly cloudy skies with isolated rainshowers in Visayas, Palawan and Occidental Mindoro is due to localized thunderstorms.